jahwag/ClaudeSync/README.md

 - `--session-key`: Your Claude.ai session key (required)
 - `--watch-dir`: Directory to watch for changes (required)
-- `--user-id`: Override user ID from config
+- `--user-id`: User ID for Claude API (optional if in config.json)
-- `--project-id`: Override project ID from config
+- `--project-id`: Project ID for Claude API (optional if in config.json)
 - `--delete-all`: Delete all project documents
 - `--delay`: Delay in seconds before uploading (default: 5)